 - 1. Permanent, handicap accessible restrooms - 2.
-Upgrade playground equipment.
-Original play equipment was installed in 1965. - a.
-Great location to install the City's first "natural" play area. - b.
-ADA adapted swing seat for the existing swing set structure and related fall protection rubber platform/path improvements - 3.
+Upgrade playground equipment (has not been upgraded since it was installed in 1965, see picture).
+Great location to install the City's first "natural" play area. - 3.
 A new covered picnic shelter - 4.
 Sprinkler system